Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Docs or Qiskit Meta-package https://github.com/Qiskit/qiskit/issues
 =========================== =============================================

-If you have an idea for a new feature, please open an **Enhancement** issue in the appropriate element's issue tracker.
+If you have an idea for a new feature, please open an **Enhancement** request in the appropriate element's issue tracker.
 Opening an issue starts a discussion with the team about your idea, how it fits in with the project, how it can be implemented, etc.